Executive Leadership Retreats: Structure, Strategy, and Setting

 Capacity: 10–15

-Desert stone and sky set the backdrop for unhurried, off-the-grid work.
-Here, you find uninterrupted time, elemental design, and a sense that the outside world has stepped back.
-Perfect for M&A prep or annual direction-setting.
+Desert stone and sky create the backdrop for unhurried, off-the-grid work.
+Uninterrupted time, elemental design, and complete isolation from the outside world.
+Strong choice for M&A prep or annual direction-setting where confidentiality matters.

 Capacity: 10–30

-A vineyard escape with space to spread out and lean in.
-Structured sessions pair naturally with culinary experiences and wellness programming, allowing teams to both focus and breathe.
-Strong fit for groups managing post-growth realignment or cultural recalibration.
+Vineyard escape with space to spread out and lean in.
+Structured sessions pair naturally with culinary experiences and wellness programming.
+Allows teams to balance intense focus with genuine restoration.
+The property's layout creates natural gathering points while still offering private spaces for breakout conversations or quiet reflection.

 Capacity: 15–40

-This privately owned estate feels curated in every sense—art, architecture, and the natural surroundings all speak to intentionality.
-A stay here supports introspection and shared clarity.
-A strong setting for work that needs to last.
+Privately owned estate curated in every sense—art, architecture, natural surroundings all reflect intentionality.
+Supports introspection and shared clarity for work that needs to create lasting impact beyond the retreat itself.

 Capacity: 10–20